Karenxzr/MultiNEP/README.md

 Input required:
 - General network `s0`: an $n \times n$ matrix.
 With rownames and colnames being set as gene/metabolite names.
 - Disease similarity matrix `E`: an $n \times n$ matrix.
 With rownames and colnames being set as gene/metabolite names.
 Note, all values in E should range from 0 - 1.
 - Initial disease association scores `signal`: a dataframe with the first column being feature names, the second column being initial association scores.
+Input p-values as default association scores.
 - Feature name list `feature_name_list`: a list with the first element containing all gene names and the second containing all metabolite names.

 You can find sample input data within pacakge or in the `data` folder.
 See an application example as below: